mojjammil/Digital-clock/README.md

 However while I was thinking about some hobby projects to show off on my portfolio, I decided to take this to the nexel level :boom:

-I hope to turn this into productivty dashboard page/chrome dashboard home page
+I hope to turn this into productivty dashboard page/chrome dashboard home page.

+I will quite likely build this extension using ReactJS.

 Expected features are as follows:
  - Spotify music player